JacksonElia/JacksonElia.github.io/README.md

 - [W3Schools](https://www.w3schools.com/) some more solid documentation

 ## Inspiration
 I made this website because I wanted to learn more about web development, but I also had the thought: "Wouldn't it be cool if I programmed a portfolio to show off my programming?"
-This was my first time touching web dev, but I dove right in.
 I used no tutorial and just figured it out as I went, largely thanks to [MDN Web Docs](https://developer.mozilla.org/en-US/) and [W3Schools](https://www.w3schools.com/) amazing documentation and examples.
 Additionally, I took inspiration from a few websites:
 - [https://brittanychiang.com/](https://v4.brittanychiang.com/)
 - [https://jacekjeznach.com/](https://web.archive.org/web/20230427011623/https://jacekjeznach.com/)